Dillard University: History

-The history of Dillard University dates to 1869 and its founding predecessor institutions—Straight University (later renamed Straight College) and Union Normal School (which developed into New Orleans University).
+Dillard University dates back to 1869 with its founding predecessor institutions: Straight University (later renamed Straight College) and Union Normal School (which developed into New Orleans University).

 Straight University

 Responding to the post-Civil War need to educate newly freed African Americans in New Orleans, Louisiana, and the surrounding region, the American Missionary Association of the Congregational Church founded Straight University on June 12, 1868.

 Straight University also offered professional training, including a law department from 1874 to 1886.
 Its graduates participated in local and national Reconstruction and post-Reconstruction era civil rights struggles.

 Straight University was renamed Straight College in 1915, to better reflect the limitations of its curriculum.

 Union Normal School/New Orleans University

 The Union Normal School was established on July 8, 1868, by the Freedman's Aid Society of the Methodist Episcopal Church to train teachers.
 The Society also recruited teachers in the North to work in the South educating freedmen and their children.